 Remove per hospital protocol.

-Osborn Medical is the creator and manufacturer of products dedicated to healing and preventing arterial ulcers that affect legs and feet, residual limbs due to amputation, hands and fingers that are affected with Raynaud's syndrome.
+Rooke Products are dedicated to healing and preventing arterial ulcers that affect legs and feet, residual limbs due to amputation, hands and fingers that are affected with Raynaud's syndrome.